Code-Screen/Code-Screen.github.io/docs/creating-custom-c-plus-plus-assessments.md

     )
 ```

+This `test/Hidden_CMakeLists.txt` file will also not be visible to the candidate.

 If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, etc.

 #### GitHub Action